Early Childhood Multilingual Development

 1. Exposure to More than One Language Builds a More Powerful Brain

 Studies on brain development indicate that early exposure to more than one language builds a more powerful brain, with faster and more efficient synaptic connections.

-Research shows that all newborns possess the ability to distinguish between the different sounds of all the world’s languages.
-Newborns can hear the difference between the French “r”, the distinctive open palate sound of Italian vowels and the unique expressions of Mandarin.
-In contrast, adults who speak only English cannot hear these differences.
+During the first six months of life, infants babble using 70 sounds which make up all the languages of the world.
 At 10 months important changes take place: babies grow used to the sounds of the language spoken in their surrounding environment and their ability to distinguish between different foreign sounds lessens gradually.

 Bilingual infants and children are acutely aware of different languages and diverse cultures, unmatched by their monolingual peers.
 Bilingual children can easily distinguish between familiar speakers, identify which language they are speaking, and respond in the same language.

 "The earlier they're introduced to a second language, the easier it will be for them to pick it up.
 When these children get to school age, they tend to have superior reading and writing skills in both languages, as well as better analytical and academic skills"

 "Knowing the language of one's parents is an important and essential component of children's cultural identity and sense of belonging."